aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/image-saving/_index.md

 A4: Yes, you can customize the appearance of saved images by modifying the image saving logic within the callback methods.

 **Q5: Does Aspose.Tasks offer trial versions for evaluation purposes?**
-A5: Yes, you can obtain a free trial of Aspose.Tasks from [here](https://releases.aspose.com/).
+A5: Yes, you can obtain a free trial of Aspose.Tasks from [Aspose.Tasks free trial page](https://releases.aspose.com/).

 ---